How do I sign up to offer my books on iBooks?

 Someone with signature authority should apply to offer books on iBooks.
 Only such an individual can accept the standard iBooks agreement on iTunes Connect.

-I’m being prompted to enter my legal entity name and Tax ID type.
+I’m being prompted to enter my legal name.
 What name should I use?

 How will I be notified of my application status?

-You will be notified via email.
+You will be notified by email.
 Check any spam filters on your email account and make sure your account is set up to receive email from email@example.com.

 Do you accept PDFs?